jonasborn/patema/README.md

 ---

 ## Current status
-Currently implementing a alternative encryption solution using Apache Commons Crypto.
+Currently implementing an alternative encryption solution using Apache Commons Crypto.
 The lib will use OpenSsl, therefore using AES-NI on Intel-Chips - could be a bit faster.
 Currently 250 KB/s is a bit slow